mat-docs/mtap-docs/AAS/2019.3/csharp/read.md

 };
 ```

-Notice that we are [querying to Atlas configuration dependency](./src/MAT.OCS.Streaming.Samples/Samples/Basic/EventsRead.cs#L57) some details of the Event not available in the Event object like `Description` or `Priority`.
+Notice that we are [querying the Atlas configuration dependency](./src/MAT.OCS.Streaming.Samples/Samples/Basic/EventsRead.cs#L57) for event details.
+These details include properties like `Description`, `Priority`.
 You must [subscribe to session dependencies change](./src/MAT.OCS.Streaming.Samples/Samples/Basic/EventsRead.cs#L35-L43) to get this Atlas configuration dependency.

 ### Waits for completion